BollineniRohith123/ExamoBuddy/allaboutapp.md

     pipeline.connect("retriever", "generator")
     ```
 - **Agentic RAG**:
-  - Create a Haystack agent that can call tools, including the Perplexity API, for deeper research.
+  - Create a Haystack agent that can call tools, including the Perplexity API, for deeper research and ensure highly relevant answers.
+  - Implement a dedicated reasoning component to analyze medical questions and determine the best approach to answering them.
-  - Define a custom tool to query Perplexity:
+  - Define a custom tool to query Perplexity for comprehensive research:
     ```python
     import requests
     def perplexity_tool(query: str) -> str: